marcianito/HyGra/README.md

-R-gravity-package
+R-package "hygra"
 =================

-#R pilot project for creating a package that automatices forward gravity calculations with the software R
+#Pilot project for creating a package that automatices forward gravity calculations out of hydro(geo)locigal data using R